Public debt sustainability: Why is it important to regain access to markets?

 Six recommendations for making public debt sustainable (and regaining access to international markets)

 For debt to be sustainable, it is essential to avoid concentration of maturities.
-Debt that may appear to be sustainable may not be sustainable if it is concentrated in a short period of time.
+Debt that may appear to be sustainable may not be sustainable if it is concentrated in a short period.

 The most important institutional modification to be made is a fiscal rule with sufficient consensus and credibility to provide predictability to fiscal policy: a well-designed rule can incorporate among its dimensions mechanisms to keep debt at sustainable levels.
 Another institution to build are the “stabilisation funds”, which accumulate surpluses in good times and deaccumulate in bad times or in exceptional situations such as natural disasters.